Pros & Cons of Turf

 3. Turf contains lead - You can quote us when we say that our turf products carry zero lead and other heavy metals.
 Our manufacturers have run the tests and have provided us the data to prove it.
 Some turfs manufactured overseas do contain high levels of lead, so just be sure to do your homework.
 We carry

-5 different brands of turf
+Over 10 different reputable brands of turf

 other installation companies carry one.
 And we just don't pick our brands out